AbstractFuture/100DaysOfCloud/Journey/090/Readme.md

 Today I completed my Kubernetes Fundamentals course from the Linux Foundation, began the DevOps & SRE Fundamentals course, and learned a little bit about Terraform.

-## Cloud Research

-- ✍️ Document your trial and errors.
-Share what you tried to learn and understand about the cloud topic or while completing micro-project.
-- 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

 ## ☁️ Cloud Outcome

 I'm better understanding the roles I'm hoping to transition into and add value asap.
 Also; I'm now ready to begin my CKA exam prep.